The IT industry is on a roll, and help desk technicians have many opportunities to catch the wave.

 One example: OS X is no longer a niche operating system (OS).
 Although Mac desktops and laptops are still more commonly found in education and creative fields, the dominance of iPhones and iPads means help desk professionals need to know both Windows and iOS systems.
-And if the Apple Watch takes off in the corporate world, as some business analysts expect, IT support personnel can add wearable tech to the BYOD list.

 Real-time support expectations have put an additional burden on help desk professionals.
 With a user waiting on the other end of a phone, chat window or screen-sharing session, there is a much higher expectation that help desk technicians have the answer on hand.
 They also need to have outstanding customer service and organizational skills to handle the pressures that a real-time support situation requires.

 The career advice here is simply for help desk professionals to be flexible and willing to learn.
 Instead of being resistant to change, see it as an opportunity to add to your tool kit and further your career.
 Look at what tools consumers and corporations are using, and be prepared to support them.